 What an exciting day at the Church of England School of the Resurrection!
 Over the past few weeks, staff and children have been working extremely hard to create a wonderful display of poppies outside of the school to commemorate the First World War Centenary.
 Thank you for all your donated bottles to help make this wonderful display possible.
 Please see below the children and staff talking to a local radio station this morning.

-Welcome to Summer Term 2019
+Welcome to Autumn Term 2019

 Church of England School of the Resurrection is committed to safeguarding and promoting the welfare of young children and people and expects all staff and volunteers to share this committment.